Your donations help T1Determined #keepgoing.

 And I’ve heard plenty of scary stories about bolusing before the swim and going low in the water as a result.

 Some, like me, choose a waterproof insulin pump.
 The old Animas Vibe was great for that.
 The Medtronic 670g is also IPX8 waterproof but has its own issues with CGM integration, calibration inconvenience and sensor accuracy.
 The Tandem t:slim X2 is only IPX7 water-resistant and pressure sensors inside the cartridge chamber will cause it to report an altitude error if the air intake valves are blocked by water for too long.
 The Omnipod is IPX8 waterproof but somewhat at risk of detaching if the adhesive is soaked for too long; and moreover, the controller that allows you to bolus for that “stress high” before the Big Race isn’t waterproof at all.

-I wear an older Aquapak, the one that they used to make for people who wanted to put their iPods in a waterproof bag and listen to tunes on waterproof headphones.
+I wear an older Aquapak, the one that they used to make for people who wanted to put their iPods in a waterproof bag and listen to tunes on waterproof earbuds or headphones.
 My Tandem t:slim is about the same size as the old iPod and the infuser tubing fits through the gasket for the headphone wire.
 The Aquapak still admits water, but only a teaspoon or so.
 A folded paper towel tucked into the Aquapak absorbs enough water to keep a pocket of air around the pump to equalize pressure at the air inlet valve.
 It’s a janky arrangement that produces a small amount of drag, but it works for my longer swims of about 6 miles.

 Some people just go “off pump” for the day, inject a long-acting insulin such as Lantus, and skip the pump entirely.

 I haven’t experimented with this method yet, but it’s part of my Key West training plan.